Trung28899/NodeJS-Mongoose/README.txt

         a.
 Adding a new user:
             - Code in 4th Commit
             - ./models/user.js: for user schema
-            - app.js: for creating new user and storing user to request
+            - app.js: for creating new user and passing user to request

+        b.
+Relation in Mongoose
+            - Code in 5th Commit
+            - In here, we're trying to have to product to have the user id so it indicates that the product belong to which user
+            - ./models/product.js: There is a 'userId' field with 'ref: "User"'
+                > this refer that the userId is the id of the user In users collection
+            - Same thing if you look into the cart of ./models/user.js